-Some pupils may also have Special Education Needs (SEN) and may have a statement or Education Health Care plan (EHC plan) which brings together health and social care needs, as well as their special educational provision.
+Some pupils may also have Special Education Needs (SEN) and may have an Education Health Care plan (EHC plan) which brings together health and social care needs, as well as their special educational provision.
 In these cases, the SEND Code of Practice (2014) is followed.

-If a pupil has an additional medical need a detailed Care Plan will be compiled with support from the school nurse, our welfare officer and in consultation with parents/carers.
+If a pupil has an additional medical need a detailed Care Plan will be compiled with support from the Welfare Officer, in consultation with parents/carers.
 These are discussed with all staff who are involved with the pupil and appropriate support and training is put in place.